-Sure, your case study needs to be amazing.
+Sure, your case study needs to be awesome.
 But if it's something actionable that will help your prospective customers achieve their goals - they'll happily fill out your opt-in form to download it.
-(This is also a powerful strategy to find out who is potentially interested to work with you.)

 6) Your company email signatures